silnrsi/wstr/src/content/docs/topics/fonts/adobe-glyph-list.md

   - . (period, U+002E FULL STOP)
   - _ (underscore, U+005F LOW LINE)

-In a font project, _working glyph names_ should at least meet these two minimum requirements.
+In a font project, _working glyph names_ should at least meet these minimum requirements.

 ## General format

 Glyph names can be thought of as having two parts, which we will call _basename_ and _suffix_.
 These parts are identified as follows:

 - If the glyph name does not contain a period (`.`) then the entire name is the basename.
-- If the glyph name contains at least one period (`.`), then the _first_ period is the separator: everything before it is the basename and everything after it is the suffix.
+- If the glyph name contains at least one period (`.`), then the _first_ period is the separator: everything before it is the basename while the period and everything after it is the suffix.

 #### Suffix